rhlee12/xmas-tea/README.md

 8. 3 quarts water

 ### Instructions
-Steep tea, cinnamon sticks, and cloves in boiling water for 45 minutes to 1 hour.
+Steep tea, cinnamon sticks, and cloves in boiled water for 45 minutes to 1 hour.
 Add juices.
-Add sugar and cool water (tasting as you go, may not need as much sugar or water).
+Add sugar and cool water (tasting as you go, may not need as much sugar or water). **A good amount to start with is 3/4 cup sugar and slightly less than 1 quart water**.
 Will keep about 3 weeks refrigerated.
 Heat to serve.